Casa Grande Mountain

 There are a few different ways to ride the north side loops.
 A couple of connector trails let you mix-n-match till you find what you like.
 The trails here are not too technical as they twist and turn up and down the mountain.
 There are even a couple of nice jumps and two wash bridges to cross.

 The south side trails run from the saddle clear down to the south point of the mountain in a Desert Classic-like fashion.
 They have the look and feel of Wild Horse out in near Hawes with a little bit of Twisted Sister action and a smattering of Pass Mountain.
 The further south you go the more technical it gets.
 There are quite a few trails to choose from to get the south point.
-The East and West Legs are the most technical with Bootleg esque exposure, steeper climbing and more technical decents.
+The East and West Legs are the most technical with Bootleg-esque exposure, steeper climbing and more technical descents.

 The locals have built an awesome system in Casa Grande.
 It’s such a new system that the singletrack is still SINGLEtrack.
 I feel some serious respect for the trails, knowing that it local sweat maintaining the mountain.
 My thanks goes out to everyone who have built and maintain these trails.
 I’ll have to do my part and give back to the mountain.